djeada/Databases-Notes/notes/03_sql/06_joins_subqueries_and_views.md

 | 3 | Finance | NULL |
 | NULL | NULL | Taylor |

-## Subqueries in SQL
+## Subqueries

-Subqueries are a powerful feature in SQL, allowing you to use one query inside another.
+Subqueries are a powerful feature , allowing you to use one query inside another.
 They are particularly useful in `SELECT`, `WHERE`, or `HAVING` clauses and can return various types of results: a single value, a list of values, or an entire table.

 Here's a more intuitive way to understand subqueries: